Skip to content

 Order placed in mother tongue

-Confirmation email in mother tongue
+Order confirmation in mother tongue

 Setup timeline: 7 days to 5 languages

-🗓️ Day 1: Shop in primary language
+Day 1: Shop in primary language

 Add all products in your main language (German or Farsi, doesn't matter).
 Shopyai translates from any language to any.

-🗓️ Day 2: Activate languages
+Day 2: Activate languages

 In the owner area, check English, Farsi, Dari, Pashto.
 One click per language.
 Live in the storefront immediately.

-🗓️ Day 3: One click per language
+Day 3: One click per language

 In the owner area click "Start translation" for each new language — done.
 Shopyai kicks off a background job; status (PENDING → TRANSLATING → READY) updates live in the dashboard.
 You don't have to monitor it, you don't have to keep the browser open.

-🗓️ Day 4-5: Optional polish
+Day 4-5: Optional polish

 Once the status flips to "READY" you can scan the top 20 products in the owner UI and tweak brand names, proper nouns and seasonal terms (Nowruz, Eid, Sofreh).
 Optional — most owners spend 5-10 minutes per language, some publish straight away with no edits.

-🗓️ Day 6: SEO + hreflang automatic
+Day 6: SEO + hreflang automatic

 Title, description and hreflang tags per language are generated by the platform.
 Nothing to configure.

-🗓️ Day 7: Live in all languages
+Day 7: Live in all languages

 Language switcher in the header.
 Geo-IP detection.
 RTL automatic for Farsi/Dari/Pashto.
 Done.

-Three real orders from Bashir's shop after the switch
+Three example orders after the language switch

 This is what a day with five languages looks like — all three orders came in the same Thursday, one month after the language setup: